 Ex : 12.3 – An Electric Circuit

 An electrical circuit is a simplified representation of an electric circuit element.
 This uses standard symbols for the components in the circuit and does not show the physical arrangements of the components.
-Daily life on the earth is nearly impossible without electricity use.
+At present, our daily life on the earth has become nearly impossible without electricity.
 Homes to big industries depend on electricity.
 Electric current flows in a closed circuit loop.
-It is a closed loop in which continuous electric current goes from the supply to the load equipment.
+It is a closed-loop in which continuous electric current goes from the supply to the load equipment.

 - A closed-loop path, which the current takes is known as an electric circuit.